Watercolour Painting Materials - Supply Guide

 • Pads are beginner-friendly and affordable.

-• Blocks (paper glued on all sides) stay flat while you paint.
+• Blocks (paper glued on all sides) prevents buckling; peel the top sheet after drying.

 👉 Tips for Paper: